Rehab Centers Santa Rosa, NM

 • Sliding fee scale

-• Family counseling, counseling for groups and counseling for couples
+• Counseling for families, counseling for groups and counseling for couples

 Rio Grande Atp Inc - 63.7 miles from Santa Rosa, NM

-Rio Grande Atp Inc is an inpatient substance abuse treatment center in Las Vegas, NM that is located in the 87701 zip code.
-Rio Grande Atp Inc offers Self-help groups, Case management and Mentoring/Peer support.
-It offers treatment to men and women.
+Rio Grande Atp Inc is an inpatient substance abuse treatment facility in Las Vegas, New Mexico that is located in the 87701 zip code.
+Rio Grande Atp Inc offers Social skills development, Case management and Self-help groups.
+It offers services to women and men.

 Address: 2301 7th Street , Suite A, Las Vegas, NM 87701 in San Miguel County